Zeami Motokiyo: Kakyo

 The treatise Kakyo was written later and describes Zeami's personal views.
 Though Fushikaden discusses flowers at length, Kakyo deals with spiritual beauty and contains discourses on the voice of the actor and the actors' minds.
 A possible interest in Zen has been credited with this shift by some scholars.
 The change in his age between his first and last works also appears to have significantly affected his perspective.
-He spent a significant amount of time writing Kakyo and gave the completed work to his son Motomasa, Zeami's son Motoyoshi had previously transcribed Zeami's treatise Reflections on Art.
+He spent a significant amount of time writing Kakyo and gave the completed work to his son Motomasa.
+Zeami's son Motoyoshi had previously transcribed Zeami's treatise Reflections on Art.

 Decline

 After Ashikaga Yoshinori became the Shōgun, he demonstrated a deeper disdain for Zeami than his predecessors had, though the origins of his feelings are unknown.
 Speculation has centered on Zeami's association with Masashige and the theory that Zeami was a restorationist.
 In 1967, the Kanze-Fukudu genealogy was found and gave credence to the idea that politics contributed to Yoshinori's treatment of Zeami.
-The genealogy showed that a brother of Zeami's mother was a supporter of the southern court against the Ashikaga Shogunate.
-Yoshinori is sometimes seen as eccentric, and it has been speculated that he punished Zeami because he did not enjoy his performances.
-(Yoshinori preferred colorful plays that involved actors portraying demons; these types of plays were seldom found in Zeami's repertoire.)
-Yoshinori, who enjoyed Monomane, preferred Onnami, as his performances included demons.
-Zeami had been close with his Onnami and they had performed together.
-Zeami had been unsure whether any of his sons would be able to lead the troupe after his death, so he paid special attention to Onnami's development.
+The genealogy showed that one of Zeami's maternal uncles was supported the southern court against the Ashikaga Shogunate.
+Yoshinori is sometimes seen as eccentric, and it has been speculated that he punished Zeami because he did not enjoy his performances - Yoshinori preferred colorful plays that involved actors portraying demons; these types of plays were seldom found in Zeami's repertoire.
+He enjoyed Monomane, and more particularly Onnami, as his performances included demons.
+Zeami had been close with Onnami and they had performed together.
+Zeami had also been unsure whether any of his sons would be able to lead the troupe after his death, so he paid special attention to Onnami's development.
 Motomasa, however, began to lead the troupe in 1429.
 That year, though Motomasa and Onnami each performed for Yoshinori during a 10-day festival Yoshinori forbade Zeami to appear at the Sentō Imperial Palace, possibly due to his refusal to provide Onnami with his complete writings.
-The next year, the music directorship of the Kiyotaki shrine was transferred from Motomasa to Onnami.
-That year Zeami's son Motoyoshi retired from acting to serve as a Buddhist priest.
-That same year Motomasa died; it has been speculated that he was murdered.
+The next year, the musical directorship of the Kiyotaki shrine was transferred from Motomasa to Onnami.
+That year Zeami's son Motoyoshi also retired from acting to serve as a Buddhist priest.
+Motomasa died the same year, and it has been speculated that he was murdered.
 Though he had lost political favor, Zeami continued to write prolifically.

 Onnami inherited the leadership of Zeami's Kanze school.
 The appointment was made by the Shogunate, although the troupes were traditionally hereditary.
 Zeami initially opposed Onnami's leadership of the troupe, but he eventually acquiesced.
 Zeami believed that his line had died with Motomasa, but Onnami felt that he continued the line.
-Zeami gave his completed works to Konparu Zenchiku, rather than to Onnami.
+Zeami gave his completed works to Konparu Zenchiku rather than to Onnami.